PacktPublishing/Blockchain-Quick-Start-Guide/README.md

 ## What is this book about?
 First Paragraph from the Long Description

-This book covers the following exciting features: <First 5 What you'll learn points>
+This book covers the following exciting features:
-* Learn how to manage users, groups, and permissions
-* Encrypt and decrypt disks with Linux Unified Key Setup /Luks
-* Setup SSH for remote access, and connect it to other nodes
-* Understand how to add, remove, and search for packages
+* Understand the working of Blockchain hashing
+* Write and test a smart contract using Solidity
+* Develop and test a decentralized application
+* Build and test your application using Hyperledger Fabric
+* Implement business network using Hyperledger Composer
-* Use NFS and Samba to share directories with other users
+* Test and interact with business network applications

-If you feel this book is for you, get your [copy](https://www.amazon.com/dp/10DigitISBN) today!
+If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1789807972) today!

 <a href="https://www.packtpub.com/?utm_source=github&utm_medium=banner&utm_campaign=GitHubBanner"><img src="https://raw.githubusercontent.com/PacktPublishing/GitHub/master/GitHub.png"
 alt="https://www.packtpub.com/" border="5" /></a>